 For this race, we reached out to some our friend Kel Thompson from NAC, to make sure all the history and various race courses is accurate.
 So much awesome, we didn't want to feed you incorrect data.
 We also had the honor of getting info from the Rosoff family about Hal which we are stoked to share.
 And of course, be sure to read our usual Cali Paddler tips to make sure our personal flavor and spice is felt and enjoyed!
 Enjoy!

-Overview: This year is the 21st Annual Hal Rosoff Classic!
-Since NAC has the two of the most cray cray race directors this side of Hawaii, they’re making it bigger and better than ever!
+Overview: This year is the 22nd Annual Hal Rosoff Classic!
+Since NAC has some of the most cray cray race directors this side of Hawaii, they continue to make it bigger and better than ever!
 With 5 different races to choose from, some over lapping, there’s something out there for everyone!

 Hal Rosoff has been a long time member of the Newport Beach community.
 Being a major Newport restaurant owner, he always came back to the back bay and the Newport Aquatic Center.
 The races were first started by Willie Reichenstein, where they passed out rolls of duct tape and shells as awards, and grew to be a much bigger and better event through the years.
 The Hal Rosoff Classic supports the NAC Junior Outrigger Team and helps get all kids on the water on any craft at the Aquatic Center.

 Long time racers??
 Bring your oldest Hal Rosoff swag with you to the race!
 All race participants get a race shirt and lunch, but the first 100 registrants ALSO get a free hat!

 One additional note: In the past OC6s have been allowed in the long course.
 People can even borrow canoes from NAC so they don't have to tow.
 Same $25 per person, they just have a team captain register.
 Shirts and goodies still included!

 The FIVE Races